decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-23-what-is-the-difference-between.md

 3. All these protocols are based on the classic leader-based [Primary-Backup](http://pmg.csail.mit.edu/papers/vr.pdf) approach where leaders are replaced in a _view-change_ protocol.

 ## The conceptual difference: rotating leaders vs stable leaders

 As mentioned above, all these protocols have the ability to replace leaders via a _view-change_ protocol.
 One key conceptual difference between \{PBFT,SBFT\} and \{Tendermint, HotStuff\} is that \{PBFT,SBFT\} are based on the _stable leaders_ paradigm where a leader is changed only when a problem is detected, so a leader may stay for many commands/blocks. \{Tendermint and HotStuff\} are based on the _rotating leader_ paradigm.
 A leader is rotated after a single attempt to commit a command/block.
 In this paradigm, leader rotation (view-change) is part of the normal operation of the system.

 Note that \{PBFT,SBFT\} could be rather easily modified to run in the _rotating leader_ paradigm and similarly \{Tendermint, HotStuff\} could be rather easily modified to run in the _stable leaders_ paradigm.
+Indeed modern versions of \{PBFT,SBFT\} like \{Joleton, KudzuBFT\} do exactly that.

 As in many cases this is a **trade-off**.
 On the one hand, maintaining a stable leader means less overhead and better performance due to stability when the leader is honest and trusted.
 On the other hand, a stable malicious leader can cause undetectable malicious actions.
 As an example, one such hard-to-detect malicious action is setting the internal order of commands in a block in a biased manner.
 Constantly rotating the leader provides a stronger _fairness_ guarantee.

 ## Technical differences in the normal-case leader commit phase

 PBFT uses all-to-all messages that creates $O(n^2)$ communication complexity during the normal-case leader commit phase.
 It has been [long observed](https://www.cs.unc.edu/~reiter/papers/1994/CCS.pdf) that this phase can be transformed to a linear communication pattern that creates $O(n)$ communication complexity.
 Both SBFT and HotStuff use this approach to get a linear cost for the leader commit phase.
 Tendermint uses a gossip all-to-all mechanism, so $O(n \log n)$ messages and $O(n^2)$ words.
 Since this is not essential for the protocol, in the table above I consider a variant of Tendermint that does $O(n)$ communication in the normal-case leader commit phase as well.

 ## Technical differences in the view-change phase

 The view-change mechanism in PBFT is not optimized to be on the critical path.
 Algorithmically, it required at least $O(n^2)$ words to be sent (and some PBFT variants that do not use public key signatures use more).
 SBFT also has a similar $O(n^2)$ word view-change complexity.

 In Tendermint and HotStuff, leader rotation (view-change) is part of the critical path.
 A leader rotation is done essentially every 3 rounds, so much more effort is put to optimize this part.
 Algorithmically, the major innovation of Tendermint is a view-change protocol that requires just $O(n)$ messages (and words).
 HotStuff has a similar $O(n)$ word view-change complexity.